GoodPie/rpg-content-forge-app/docs/style-guidelines.md

 Each color has a foreground variant for text that appears on that color.

+#### Using CSS Variables with Tailwind 4

+Tailwind 4 introduces a new way to use CSS variables in class names.
+Instead of using predefined color classes like `bg-background`, we now use the CSS variable directly with the syntax `bg-(--variable-name)`.

+Examples:
+- Old syntax: `bg-background`, `text-foreground`, `border-border`
+- New syntax: `bg-(--background)`, `text-(--foreground)`, `border-(--border)`

+This approach provides more flexibility and allows us to use CSS variables directly in our Tailwind classes without having to define them in the theme configuration.

 ### Typography

 We use the Geist font family: